robillard-andrew-portfolio/portfolio/_behind-the-scenes/perfect-skating.md

 ---
-title: Chasing Pros
+title: 'Switzerland to California: Filming Pro Athletes'
 layout: bts
 bannerImg: /images/uploads/Me 1.jpg
 sections:
   - flipped: true
-    overlap: true
+    overlap: false
     img: /images/uploads/Josi.jpg
-    title: 'Switzerland to California: Filming Pro Athletes'
+    title: What made this trip unique was...
     type: image-text-split-top
-    content: |-
+    content: >-
-      In 2017 I was working as the Creative Lead for a company called Perfect Skating.
-The founder of the company, Shawn Allard, is a former professional hockey player and now works with NHL/Pro athletes around the world on their skating/performance.
+      In 2017 I was the Creative Director of Perfect Skating, a hockey development company that works with NHL hockey players from around the world.
+It was founded by Shawn Allard, a former professional hockey player himself, who is the current performance/skills coach of the Colorado Avalanche.

-      I met up with Shawn in Switzerland in August 2017 to join him on his travels for 12 days, going from Switzerland, to Sweden, Los Angeles, Colorado, Wisconsin, and then finally home to Ottawa.
-In all I passed through 12 airports in 12 days, as well as numerous trains.
+      In August of 2017, Shawn was working with some players in Switzerland.
+He asked me to meet him there so that I could follow and document his work for the next 12 days as he did the same in northern Sweden, then across to California, Colorado, and Wisconsin before returning home to Ottawa.
   - img: /images/uploads/Swiss.jpg
     title: The Trip
     type: img-banner